-Any combustible material adjacent to the heater or flue system must be so placed or shielded so that its surface temperature does not exceed 65°C. Generally a free blowing heater should be located at a height (measured from floor level to the base of unit) as detailed within section 2.1.
+Any combustible material adjacent to the heater or flue system must be so placed or shielded so that its surface temperature does not exceed 65°C. Generally a free blowing heater should be located at a height (measured from floor level to the base of unit) as detailed within section 2.1

-VRABD free blowing heaters are at their most effective when located as close to the working area as possible.
+VRA free blowing heaters are at their most effective when located as close to the working area as possible.
 However care should be exercised to avoid directing the discharged air directly onto the occupants of the area to be heated.

-Where the passage of cold air causes problems (e.g. by entrances, loading bays etc) it is considered favourable if the heater is positioned so as the discharge towards or across the cold air source from a distance from 1.5m - 6m dependent upon the size of the entrance and the air throw characteristics of the heater.
+Where the passage of cold air causes problems (e.g. by entrances, loading bays etc) it is considered favourable if the heater is positioned so as the discharge towards or across the cold air source from a distance from 1.5m - 6m dependent upon the size of the the entrance and air throw characteristics of the heater.
 On exposed walls heaters should be positioned so as to discharge towards, or along the length of the exposed wall.

 In areas where it is proposed that more than one heater is to be installed, a general scheme of circulation should be drawn up and maintained, thereby offering the best heat distribution.
 Air pressure within the area heated and the outside air pressure must remain the same, factors influencing this would be the presence of extraction systems, ventilation systems, and various types of process plant.
-Applications should be suspended centrally over the area into which the warm air is to be discharged.